LehuaRyon/coffee_tasting_journal/notes.md

 What is sinatra?
-    - is a web application framework, library that utilizes Ruby language to formulate a fuctioning web app on rack interface
+    - is a web application framework, library that utilizes Ruby language to formulate a functioning web app on rack interface
         - rack is a middleware, bridge between sinatra code to render to user
     - web application = encapsulates different urls to produce major app
     - websites = each individual url